 - M-IS Off: Image stabilizer is off.
 (Recommended when using a tripod)

 Shooting Modes: Using the top-mounted Mode Dial, you can choose from the following Shooting Modes:

 - iAuto: A full auto mode in which the camera automatically optimizes settings for the current scene.

-- Art Filter: You can select from the following Art Filters: Pop Art, Soft Focus, Pale & Light Color, Light Tone, Grainy Film, Pin Hole, Diorama, Cross Process, Gentle Sepia, Dramatic Tone, Key Line, Watercolor, Partial Color, and Art Bracketing
+- Art Filter: You can select from the following Art Filters: Pop Art, Soft Focus, Pale & Light Color, Light Tone, Grainy Film, Pin Hole, Diorama, Cross Process, Gentle Sepia, Dramatic Tone, Key Line, Watercolor, Vintage, Partial Color, and Bleach Bypass.

 - Program: Aperture and shutter speed are automatically adjusted for optimal results.